top of page

 • You can bring a playlist of your favorite music to help you relax and get into the groove.

-Remember, the goal of your headshot is to capture your personality and show casting directors what you have to offer.
+Remember, the goal of your headshot is to capture your personality.
 Good luck & and thank you so much for booking with me!

 © 2025 Maximus Photography.